Waterloo Bridge, Culpeper Co./Fauquier Co.

 Following the construction phase, the bridge is expected to be reopened to traffic with a 12-ton weight restriction.

 The timeline for this project is based on funding availability.
-Construction would begin approximately one year after funding is secured and would take about 18 months to complete.
+Construction could begin as early as 2019 and would take about 18 months to complete.

 Total Cost: $4 million

 Right of Way Acquisition and Utility Relocation: $120,000

 Project cost is subject to change as the design is developed.

 Share Your Input on Restoration of Waterloo Bridge